 The Best State to Form an LLC isn't even a State (Hint it's a Territory)

-In todays digital world LLC privacy is key!”ORLANDO, FLORIDA, UNITED STATES, August 20, 2022 /EINPresswire.com/ -- Want to create a new business in a state or country a business doesn't currently reside in?
+In todays digital world LLC privacy is key!”LONG BEACH, CALIFORNIA, UNITED STATES, August 22, 2022 /EINPresswire.com/ -- Want to create a new business in a state or country a business doesn't currently reside in?
 Traditionally, the preferred states to register a business entity in America have been Delaware and/or Wyoming.
 What if there was an even better option available?
 What if the best state to form LLC was not a state at all, but a Territory?
 As of 2018, it is not just an idea, but a reality: the best state to form LLC today is American Samoa.
 To get started visit llc.as.gov to register a limited liability company.

 — Lem Guerro